2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

    You can also look at the entries for similar hubs under the same cluster folder, copy / paste one of them, and make modifications as needed for this specific hub.
    For example, see the hubs configuration in [the 2i2c Google Cloud cluster configuration directory](https://github.com/2i2c-org/infrastructure/tree/HEAD/config/clusters/2i2c).
    ```

-1. **Setup the relevant Authentication Provider with relevant credentials**

-   See [](enable-auth-provider) for steps on how to achieve this.

 1. **Then reference these files in a new entry under the `hubs` key in the cluster's `cluster.yaml` file**